losuler/unrealircd/README.md

 ## About

-This is an RPM spec for [UnrealIRCd](https://www.unrealircd.org/) based on the original spec created by [nazunalika](https://github.com/nazunalika).
+This is Fedora/CentOS packaging for [UnrealIRCd](https://www.unrealircd.org/) based on the original spec created by [nazunalika](https://github.com/nazunalika).

 > **Update**: This package is now available in the official Fedora and EPEL repositories https://src.fedoraproject.org/rpms/unrealircd.
 It is recommended to migrate to this package.
 The spec and associated builds provided here will no longer be maintained.